anupamchugh/anupamchugh.github.io/docs/_posts/2024-02-13-Views-On-Apple-Journal-App.md

 ---
 title: Apple's Journal App - A Foray Into AI, the Other Way Round
-description: A reflection of our souls in code
 date: '2024-02-13T04:04:49.862Z'
 categories: []
 keywords: []